How to Transfer Money from the UK to Ireland

 Otherwise you do not pay tax.

-You can get tax refunded if you move to the UK, Gibraltar or an EEA country within 5 years of the transfer.
-To claim, tell your UK scheme’s administrator and your overseas scheme manager you’ve moved using form APSS 241.
+You can be eligible for a tax refund if you move to the UK, Gibraltar or an EEA country within five years of the transfer.
+To claim, inform your UK scheme administrator as well as the overseas scheme manager you’ve moved with using an APSS241 form.
 They’ll put the tax refund back into the pension it was taken from.

 What keeps my money safe when I send it to Ireland?